TosbackCgusBridge-Bot/CGUs-versions/Webmd/Privacy Policy.md

     Get Started Resources
     *   Second Opinion Read expert perspectives on popular health topics
-    *   Communities Connect with people like you, and get expert guidance on living a healthy life
+    *   Message Boards Connect with people like you, and get expert guidance on living a healthy life
     *   Insurance Guide Get ready for changes to your health care coverage
     *   Physician Directory Find a doctor in your areaPain Coach Track your pain levels, triggers, and treatments.
 Set goals and get tips with our app.
 Download
 *   Drugs &